Lilyfields/Workday_Schedular/README.md

 * The aqua coloured lines represents local connections.
 * The yellow coloured lines represents interstate connections.
-* NOTE: Artwork developers within the same local district would be able to view each others artwork, before other artwork developers from further locations and interstate.
+* NOTE: Artwork developers within the same local district would be able to view each others artwork, before other artwork developers from farther locations and interstate.

 ``````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````